pennchildlanglab/tljh-datascience/README.md

 ## Attribution

-This plugin was inspired by [this Ideonate post](https://ideonate.com/DockerSpawner-in-TLJH/) and the [rxns Stack plugin](https://github.com/sustainable-processes/tljh-rxns)
+This plugin was inspired by [this Ideonate post](https://ideonate.com/DockerSpawner-in-TLJH/) and the [Rxns stack plugin](https://github.com/sustainable-processes/tljh-rxns)

 ## To-do